pnkfelix/rfcs/text/0000-cargo-report-future-incompat.md

     are not mandated by this RFC, but some ideas are presented as [Future possibiilties][future-possibilities].

-## Implmentation strategy: Leverage JSON error-format
+## Implementation strategy: Leverage JSON error-format

 The cleanest way to implement the above division of responsbilities without perturbing *non-cargo* uses of `rustc` is probably to make